spatie/laravel-flare/UPGRADING.md

 When upgrading, please merge the contents of the `ignition.php` config file into the `flare.php` config file.
 And check if new config options are available in the `flare.php` config file.

+Don't forget to remove the `spatie/laravel-ingition` dependency since it cannot work together with `spatie/laravel-flare`.

 That's it!